 - 2. CANCELLATION.
-DOE O 137.1, PLAN FOR OPERATING IN THE EVENT OF A LAPSE IN APPROPRIATIONS, dated 9-4-98. - 3.
+DOE 5500.6B, SHUTDOWN OF DEPARTMENTAL OPERATIONS UPON FAILURE BY CONGRESS TO ENACT APPROPRIATIONS, of 5-18-92. - 3.
 APPLICABILITY.
-This directive applies to all Departmental elements. - 4.
+This directive applies to all Departmental Elements. - 4.
 REQUIREMENTS. - a.
 Timing. - (1) Initial fiscal year approved funding programs (AFPs) are issued prior to October 1 for guidance purposes only.
-However, if Congress has not passed appropriation legislation to finance the continuation of operations, AFP levels will be based on the most conservative information available; (i.e., either the President's budget or the House or Senate appropriations committee marks, whichever is lowest).
-If Congress fails to pass appropriations for the new fiscal year by October 1, it is likely a continuing resolution, will be enacted to provide limited, interim funding.
-In this situation, allotments will be issued in accordance with provisions of the continuing resolution.
+However, if Congress has not passed appropriation legislation to finance the continuation of operations, AFP levels will be based upon the most conservative information available; that is, either the President's budget or the House or Senate appropriations committee marks-whichever of the three is lowest.
+If Congress fails to pass appropriations by October 1 for the new fiscal year, it is likely that a stopgap legislative measure, known as a continuing resolution (CR), will be enacted to provide limited, interim funding.
+In this situation, allotments will be issued in accordance with provisions of the CR.